 Howard C. Marks is the director of library services at the University of Texas of the Permian Basin in Odessa, Texas.
 Howard has been an ACRL member since 2015 and is your ACRL member of the week for March 27, 2017.

-1. Describe yourself in three words: I am an artistic, outgoing, and determined academic librarian.
+1. Describe yourself in three words: Creative problem solver.

 Editor’s Note: Are you an ACRL member?
 Would you like to be featured as ACRL Member of the Week?
 Nominate a colleague?
 Contact Mary Jane Petrowski at email@example.com for more information.